Infineon/btsdk-utils/BTSpy/README.txt

-To read traces over the UART interface, the Client Control application (wiced_btsdk\tools\btsdk-host-apps-bt-ble\client_control) should open the serial port associated with the HCI UART port of the WICED BT device, which should be configured to use the same baud rate configured in the embedded application.
+To read traces over the UART interface, the Client Control application (wiced_btsdk\tools\btsdk-host-apps-bt-ble\client_control) should open the serial port associated with the HCI UART port of the device, which should be configured to use the same baud rate configured in the embedded application.